Le Clerc Milfort: Marriage and family

-He hoped to command a French expedition for this purpose, a proposal well received by the foreign ministers Delacroix and Talleyrand-Périgord.
-Napoleon's decision to sell Louisiana to the United States in 1803 rendered Milfort's plan moot.
-Milfort was ordered to remain in France; he was commissioned as a general and forced to retire, but given a pension.
-During the Russian invasion of 1814, Milfort was attacked in his house and was rescued by French grenadiers.
-He died in 1817 or 1820.
+After returning to France, Milfort married Marie-Anne Beya (1778–1849) on 16 December 1811 in Clavy-Warby, Ardennes.
+The couple bore two children: François, born in 1813, and Marie Ortonica Amika, born in 1814, who died in infancy.

 His memoirs

 He published Mémoires, ou coup-d'oeil rapide sur mes voyages en Louisiane, et mon séjour dans la nation Creeke (Paris: De l'Imprimerie de Giguet et Michaud, 1802).
 In his account, he described his travels, hoping to stimulate French interest in the lands of the Creek and Southeast Indians.
 In his 2007 book, the scholar Darius Alexander Spieth noted that Milfort used a ghostwriter for his memoirs.
 His book has been printed in English translation by Lakeside Classics.